Exercises for Sacroiliac Joint Pain

 Cues: Focus on keeping the torso and leg on the mat very still as you freely circle the leg in the air.

-Position: Lying in neutral with knees bent arms at your side.
+Position: Lying in neutral with knees bent and your arms at your side.

 Cues: Focus on the navel drawn in to lift the pubic bone up to the ceiling.
 Weight even in the feet.